 WARNING: MySQL database can fail to perform basic queries for even medium volumes of data and is not appropriate as a data warehouse.
 We support MySQL database as a test environment.
 If you run into these limitations, you will need to migrate to a supported destination.

-Fivetran supports connecting with three different MySQL implementations:
+Fivetran supports connecting with five different MySQL implementations:

 Type transformation mappinglink

 The data types in your MySQL database follow Fivetran’s standard data type storage.